Confidential

 Vendor indemnification - Copies of top-3 vendor agreements with negligence/failure indemnification, or conditional exclusion for unindemnified vendor losses.

 Tower manuscript review - No explicit AI-specific wording identified across 6 lines.
-Coordinate exclusion scope, regulatory defense triggers, defense cost carve-outs, entity/limit interactions with carrier legal.
+Coordinate exclusion scope, investigation and enforcement trigger language, defense cost carve-outs, entity/limit interactions with carrier legal.

 AI content sublimit - If legal review gate not documented at bind, apply content-category sublimit or exclusion on Product Liability and Media/IP.